 - Musicians Foundation aid grants typically range in amount from approximately $500-$3000.

 - We do not give grants for scholarships, loans, or private unemployment benefits.
+We do not pay credit card bills.

 - If necessary, applications may be filled out by friends or family of the musician in need.
 We also aid musicians who need assistance supporting their family members in times of emergency.